 Moroccan Stir Fry Recipe

-- Add carrots and onion and cook about 5 minutes until starting to soften.
+- Add carrots and onion to the skillet and cook about 5 minutes, until they are starting to soften.

-- Cut broccoli into florets and add to pan.
-Saute for another 3-4 minutes.
+- Add the broccoli to the pan and saute for another 3-4 minutes.

-- Cook an additional 5 minutes until all vegetables are tender.
+- Cook an additional 5 minutes or until all vegetables are tender.